-GPU Programming in Modern C++ is a two-day training course with programming exercises taught by Gordon Brown and Michael Wong.
+GPU Programming in Modern C++ is a three-day online training course with programming exercises taught by Gordon Brown and Michael Wong.
 It is offered online from 11AM to 5PM Eastern Time (EDT), Monday September 21st through Wednesday September 23rd, 2020 (after the conference).

 Parallel programming can be used to take advance of heterogeneous architectures such as GPUs to significantly increase the performance of applications.
 It has gained a reputation for being difficult, but is it really?
 Modern C++ has gone a long way to making parallel programming easier and more accessible, and the introduction of the SYCL programming model means heterogeneous programming is now more accessible than ever.